pranavrele/codr/README.md

 Once this is done rename the alt_index.html file to index.html.

 If you are not using Grunt it is strongly advised you use some other optimization tool to concatenate and minify for faster load times.
-If you choose this method you may need to alter the reference statements to the css and javascript files the newly renamed index.html accordingly.
+If you choose this method you may need to alter the reference statements to the css and javascript files in the newly renamed index.html accordingly.

 ### 2. Get Started - with Grunt

 If using Grunt please familiarize yourself with the Gruntfile provided and its working.
-This file can largely be untouched unless you need to minify project images in which case reference 5.1 Work Carousel.
+This file can be left largely untouched unless you need to minify project images in which case reference 5.1 Work Carousel.
 Furthermore, you may delete the alt-index.html file if using Grunt.

 #### 2.1 Grunt Setup